praveens-git-bit/Ignite-Lab-2023/Exercise2.md

 >**Note:** Skip or Close any popups you see.

-14. In the cell named **OneLake Path** or **cmd 2**, replace "#WORKSPACE_NAME#" with the current Fabric workspace name *given below* you are working on and verify the lakehouse names.
+14. In the cell named **OneLake Path** or **cmd 2**, replace "#WORKSPACE_NAME#" from Hash to Hash, with the current Fabric workspace name *given below* and verify the lakehouse names.
 Make sure that the name matches with the lakehouses you created in Exercise 1.

 ```BASH
 contosoSales